Skip to main content

 ehemaliger Flughafen Tempelhof

-© Verena Eidel
+, © Verena Eidel

 Berlin Mural Fest, Holzmarkt 25, Berlin

-Berlin Mural Fest, Holzmarkt 25, Berlin © visitBerlin, Foto: Dirk Mathesius
+Berlin Mural Fest, Holzmarkt 25, Berlin, © visitBerlin, Foto: Dirk Mathesius

 Floating University Berlin (FUB)

-© © Dept
+, © © Dept

-On the site of the former GDR amusement park Spreepark | Plänterwald, there is also space for joint exchange on urban practice.
-Under the auspices of Grün Berlin and the Berlin Club Commission, consideration is being given to how urban and social space can be developed sustainably and together, and how the environment and culture in Berlin intertwine.
+There is also space for collaborative discussion on urban practice on the site of the former GDR amusement park Spreepark | Plänterwald .
+Under the leadership of Grün Berlin and the Berlin Club Commission, discussions are taking place on how urban and social spaces can develop sustainably and in tandem, and how the environment and culture in Berlin are intertwined.
+Find out more about clubs as cultural spaces and about many places to visit in the city:

 Urban Tech Republic: Project sketch reuse of the former airport Berlin Tegel

-Urban Tech Republic: Project sketch reuse of the former airport Berlin Tegel © Foto: Tegel Projekt GmbH / gmp Architekten
+Urban Tech Republic: Project sketch reuse of the former airport Berlin Tegel, © Foto: Tegel Projekt GmbH / gmp Architekten

 Siemensstadt 2.0

-Vision für die Siemensstadt 2.0 © Siemens AG
+Vision für die Siemensstadt 2.0, © Siemens AG

 Vision of the Tempelhof Airport Tower Berlin

-Vision of the Tempelhof Airport Tower Berlin © mlzd
+Vision of the Tempelhof Airport Tower Berlin, © mlzd

 EUREF-Campus

-© EUREF AG, Foto: Andreas Schwarz
+, © EUREF AG, Foto: Andreas Schwarz

 FUBIC – The future innovation centre in Dahlem